aelli15/aelli15.github.io/Courses/LinearAlgebra/Syllabus.md

 | F            |   59% - 0%   |

 ### Makeup Exams and Quizzes
-There are ***no makeup quizzes***.
+There are ***no makeup quizzes or classwork***.
 The drops are supposed to be used for unforeseen situations, like a car breaking down or anything else.
 Though quizzes can be drop due to low performance, this is not the purpose.
 If you don't feel like taking the first 2 quizzes, then have something happen later on, you cannot make up that quiz.
 So save your drops until the end of the semester, if you want to use them for not taking them.
 Makeup exams will only be given in extraordinary circumstances at the instructor’s discretion.

 ### Grading Curve